niravmaheshwari/ScenicTextSearch/README.md

 pip install google
 ```

-5.Download the file in the download folder to the cloned repository folder.
+5.Download the file from the given link in Download.md file to the cloned repository location.

 # Using the code